You’re reading this because you want to get fast. Clearly. Otherwise you wouldn’t be here.

 - Once the squats start getting very heavy it’s good to lie on the ground between sets, and with your legs on elevated (e.g. resting on a chair or on the erg) do crossovers with 5 or 10lb weights.
 Start with your arms lying on the ground completely extended, as if you were making a snow angel.
 Then slowly bring each arm across to the other side of your chest with the weight in each hand.
 The point of this isn’t to get a workout, it’s just to help drain the lactate and other cruft out of your legs.
 Doing this for a minute or so between sets dramatically improves recovery.

 Similarly, the best way to complete these workouts is to do the lifts before the cardio.
-The thinking is that even if you can’t erg as fast at the 155 heart rate after lifting, you’ll still be getting roughly the same cardio benefit.
+The thinking is that even if you can’t erg as fast at 75% of your max HR after lifting, you’ll still be getting roughly the same cardio benefit.
 Whereas if you’re lifting less weight each week because you’re lifting after cardio, then ultimately it’s going to take much longer to gain strength.

 Months 3 – 4.5